gaetanfacchinetti/DensityFlows.jl/docs/src/documentation.md

 base = Distributions.MvNormal(zeros(Float32, 7), LinearAlgebra.diagm(ones(FLoat32, 7)))
 flow = Flow(base, chain, data)
 ```
-Then, one needs to define the state of the model and the optimiser
+Then, one needs to define the state of the model and the optimiser.
 ```julia
 state = Optimisers.setup(Optimisers.Adam(1f-3), flow.model)
 ```
-and then call the `train!` function
+Finally one can call the implemented [`train!`](@ref) function.
 ```julia
 train!(flow, data, state, epochs=100, batchsize=64)
 ```

 ## Save and load the model

-After training the model can be saved using
+After training the model can be saved.
 ```julia
 # if directory "my_flow" does not already exists
 @save_flow "my_flow" flow